Late Fall Harvest Salad with Baby Arugula, Shaved Fennel, Persimmon, and Pear

 What does this salad pair well with as a meal?

-The article suggests this salad is a great companion for roasted pumpkin or butternut squash soup, noting it’s designed to lighten up the Thanksgiving holiday meal without feeling insubstantial — the walnuts, Parmigiano-Reggiano, and pomegranate seeds add enough substance to stand alongside a warm soup.
+I love this salad as a companion to roasted pumpkin or butternut squash soup.
+I designed it to lighten up the Thanksgiving holiday meal without feeling insubstantial — the walnuts, Parmigiano-Reggiano, and pomegranate seeds add enough substance to stand alongside a warm soup.

 Add a comment Add a comment